muazwzxv/Coding-Archieve/README.md

-## Just a collection of all Dats Structures, Algorithms and Coding question I learnt
+## Just a collection of all Data Structures, Algorithms and Coding question I learnt

 ## Foundation